hgoerzig/cdi4pan/docs/x-ray_absorption-spectroscopy/README.md

 In order to work with real data the following example was downloaded from the RefXAS database:
 [http://xafsdb.ddns.net/dataset/details/PID.SAMPLE.PREFIX683cae10-2de9-4cbf-895a-5c09eff530ba?](http://xafsdb.ddns.net/dataset/details/PID.SAMPLE.PREFIX683cae10-2de9-4cbf-895a-5c09eff530ba?)
 TODO: This data can be expressed in RefXAS, XDI, and NeXus.(still need to convert to XDI and NeXus)
-To start the table of the RefXAS (file)[example/PID.SAMPLE.PREFIX683cae10-2de9-4cbf-895a-5c09eff530ba_metaData.txt] was uploaded to (https://ddi-cdi-converter-app.azurewebsites.net/)[https://ddi-cdi-converter-app.azurewebsites.net/].
+To start the table of the RefXAS (file)[example/PID.SAMPLE.PREFIX683cae10-2de9-4cbf-895a-5c09eff530ba_metaData.txt] was uploaded to [https://ddi-cdi-converter-app.azurewebsites.net/](https://ddi-cdi-converter-app.azurewebsites.net/).
 This gave me a [json-ld ](example/PID.SAMPLE.PREFIX683cae10-2de9-4cbf-895a-5c09eff530ba_metaData_DDICDI.jsonld) structure of the table expressed in DDI-CDI.
 I did not upload the whole file because I have no clue how to deal with the header.

-The file I have uploaed hasthree columns:
+The file I have uploaded has three columns and looks like this:
 ![example/RefXAS-columns.PNG](example/RefXAS-columns.PNG)

-This is an overview of the instance variables:
+The ddi.cdi converter gave me back a json-ld file with an overview of the instance variables:
 ![example/overview-instanceVariable.PNG](example/overview-instanceVariable.PNG)

 The contents of the Energy column Instance variable is:
 ![example/contentes-instanceVariableEnergy.PNG](example/contentes-instanceVariableEnergy.PNG)

 Having the instance variables, they can now be connected to the variable cascade.
-As we had three different files one concept of the variable cascade will now lead to three instance variables on for each file type (TODO: once we have created them for XDI and NeXus).
-As we had the same original file thus the same units are applied the instance variables will only have one representative variable.
+As we had three different files one ConceptVariable of the variable cascade will now cascade down to three instance variables as each file type will have one instance variable.
+These three instance variable will express the same concept.
+The XDI file and the NeXus file still nedd to created, but theoretically it will be like this.(TODO: once we have created them for XDI and NeXus).
+As we had the same original file thus the same units are applied and we will only have one representative variable.
 TODO: As I am working with RDF/XML syntax the json-ld needs to be transformed.

 For the Units also QUDT with cdi:ControlledVocabularyEntry and  cdi:RepresentedVariable-describedUnitOfMeasure coud be used.